Article note

 Conclusions

 First and foremost, this is part 1, covering only API creation.
-Part 2 will focus on security aspects.
+Part 2 focuses on security aspects.
 This means that, for now, this API is intentionally made insecure and is not production-ready.
 Apart from that I really do love GraphQL, after fixing some issues like N+1 queries or incomplete support from some development tools it has become my preferred method for building client-facing APIs.
 For server-to-server communication RPC is still a GOAT but for client calls the ease of selecting the data, tools around it (like Apollo Client or codegen used in this tutorial), lots of learning resources about it and backing from major companies makes it a perfect choice.

 With that being said, this article only covers basic concepts about GraphQL.
 I highly encourage you to expand your knowledge by following some great blogs about GraphQL, such as: